OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 (`IS_HIERARCHICAL` = 1) are used for ancestry building; only those with `DEFINES_ANCESTRY` = 1 contribute to `CONCEPT_ANCESTOR`.
 Relationships
-such as “Has FDA approved indication” or “Consists of” are conceptually hierarchical but are excluded from ancestry paths to preserve clinical rigor.
+such as "Has FDA approved indication" or "Consists of" are conceptually hierarchical but are excluded from ancestry paths to preserve clinical rigor.

 <img src="$destination_dir/attachments/$file_name/media/image5.png"
 style="width:6.5in;height:4.24444in"
-alt="Hierarchy of the condition “Atrial fibrillation.”
-First degree ancestry is defined through “Is a” and “Subsumes” relationships, while all higher degree relations are inferred and stored in the `CONCEPT_ANCESTOR` table.
+alt='Hierarchy of the condition "Atrial fibrillation."
+First degree ancestry is defined through "Is a" and "Subsumes" relationships, while all higher degree relations are inferred and stored in the `CONCEPT_ANCESTOR` table.
-Each concept is also its own descendant with both levels of separation equal to 0. " />
+Each concept is also its own descendant with both levels of separation equal to 0.' />

-Figure 5.5: Hierarchy of the condition “Atrial fibrillation”.
+Figure 5.5: Hierarchy of the condition "Atrial fibrillation".
 First
-degree ancestry is defined through “Is a” and “Subsumes” relationships, while all higher degree relations are inferred and stored in the `CONCEPT_ANCESTOR` table.
+degree ancestry is defined through "Is a" and "Subsumes" relationships, while all higher degree relations are inferred and stored in the `CONCEPT_ANCESTOR` table.
 Each concept is also its own descendant with